Skip to content

 World Food Production Falling—Grains

 The volume of production of staple grains (wheat, corn, rice) can be seen as a metric of food sufficiency overall, and as of now, the global volume is projected to decline in the next crop cycle, directly from the combined effects of lack of adequate fertilization, fuel, and other necessities for agriculture.
-A worldwide decline of two percent in the crop season 2026-2027 for “total grains” (wheat, corn and some others) is projected in the monthly “World Market Report” issued April 23 by the International Grains Council, based in London, and operating since 1949.
+A worldwide decline of 2%in the crop season 2026-2027 for “total grains” (wheat, corn and some others) is projected in the monthly “World Market Report” issued April 23 by the International Grains Council, based in London, and operating since 1949.
 The understated IGC report explained, “Concerns about fertilizer affordability and application decisions have added to uncertainties about the 2026-2027 cropping outlook, including parts of the Southern Hemisphere, where upcoming requirements may not be covered.”

 David Laborde, Director of FAO’s Agrifood Economics Division warned on April 13, “We are in an input crisis; we don’t want to make it a catastrophe.
 The difference depends on the actions we take,” said Laborde.
 That was 10 days ago.
 The FAO has prepared “a crop calendar-based prioritization of countries based on when and how much fertilizer they need,” declared FAO Chief Economist Maximo Torero.
 Laborde calls for nations to reconsider—he says “ponder”—switching to biofuels in this emergency.